 You know what we mean, right?
-That time during the late afternoon/early evening when our newborns suddenly begin wailing for no apparent reason and WILL NOT STOP?
+That time during the late afternoon/early evening when our newborns suddenly begin wailing for no apparent reason (sometimes for hours a day) and WILL NOT STOP?

-During The Witching Hour, nothing calms our newborns.
+During The Witching Hour, sometimes nothing calms our newborns.
 Feedings are fruitless.
 Pacifiers are pointless.
 Lullabies are lacking.
-It’s hour after hour of red-faced crying, and it often doesn’t end until long after the sun has gone down.
+It’s hour after hour of red-faced or high-pitched crying, and it often doesn’t end until long after the sun has gone down.
+Often, it’s inconsolable crying which can be heartbreaking.
+For others, sometimes your baby can be soothed by feeding or being held, but can’t be put down even for one second.
+Newborns get fussy in the evening and at night very often.

 “My son didn’t cry a lot in the evening, but boy was he fussy if I wasn’t nursing him virtually non-stop.
 I camped out on the sofa 5p-9p almost every evening!”